STOCD/SETS/README.md

 ## Installation
 ### Images library
 All installation methods require an images library containing the game icons.
 The app will download these automatically, but as this takes a very long time, it is recommended to download the newest compressed image library from the [release](https://github.com/STOCD/SETS/releases) page.
 Once downloaded this has to be decompressed and placed in into the `.config/images` folder.
+You might need to create a folder with the name `.config` manually.
+The folder structure should look like below:
 ```
 SETS
  +- .config